Bionatura Conference Series Vol 2. No 1. 2019

 Figure 3: Source: after Möndel 2006.
 Representation of the course of individual climate values in relation to a windbreak hedge, the cross-sectional view (Translated from German by B. Ungar).

 Furthermore, the inclusion of trees in an agricultural system increases the biodiversity, which makes it possible to use the wood strips for closing gaps in biotope composite systems.
-This, in turn, means that threatened animal and insect species find shelter there.
-Even predators of pests that can settle.
+This, in turn, means that threatened animal and insect species find shelter there, so even predators of pests can do so.
 It is well-known that a lack of biodiversity increases the pest pressure as well as the occurrence of plant diseases 25.
-Thus, increasing biodiversity to some degree means that fewer pesticides are needed than in traditional cropping systems, that negatively affect soil organisms, and slow down soil regeneration 26,27.
+Thus, increasing biodiversity to some degree means that fewer amount of pesticides are needed than in traditional cropping systems, which negatively affect soil organisms, and slow down soil regeneration 26,27.

 Also, this form of land use can buffer any environmentally harmful effect in sensitive biotopes of the environment, for example by nutrients from fertilizers leaching into the groundwater and surface waters are enormously mitigated.
 In addition, woody strips contribute to climate relief by fixing more carbon.
 The yield on the land also increases with a certain amount of biodiversity compared to monoculture cultivation 21,28,29.

 By pruning the trees, the trimmed biomass can be applied to the field as a natural fertilizer in chopped form, closing the nutrient cycle and reducing fertilizer requirements over time.
 A general advantage of trees is that their root system allows them to penetrate deeper soil layers to transport nutrients upwards and make them accessible to the crops with their fine roots.
 In addition, this also applies to deeper groundwater reservoirs.
 At unfavorable times, however, a short-term competition between the plants could occur 30.
 In summary, it can be said that agroforestry systems provide almost countless advantages as a land use system.